MicrosoftDocs/dynamics365smb-docs/business-central/ui-work-report.md

 ### Working with the preview

+The preview will layout the report based in the [printer](#Printer) that is shown in the **Printer** field on the request page.
 In the preview, use the menu bar on the report preview to:

 - Move through pages
 - Zoom in and out